InseeFr/JDCruncheR/README.md

 With `JDCruncheR`, you can also generate a *quality report* based on the cruncher’s output.
-This report is a formatted summary of the seasonal adjustment process main diagnostics and parameters.
+This report is a formatted summary of the seasonal adjustment process master diagnostics and parameters.
 It can be used to spot the most problematic series which will require a finer analysis.
 This is most useful when dealing with a large number of series.